kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify a list of moves and red, green and/or blue highlight for each.
 ; When a cancel into any of the specified moves becomes available, your character will flash that color. highlightWhenCancelsIntoMovesAvailable = {}

+; Specify a number from 0 to 100.
+; Controls the transparency of the background of all UI windows, except Combo Recipe and Combo Damage & Combo Stun.
+; Combo Recipe has its own setting for transparency, and Combo Damage is just always transparent. globalWindowTransparency = 100

+; Specify true or false.
+; If true, all text in UI windows, except Combo Recipe and Combo Damage & Combo Stun, will be outlined with black color.
+; Combo Recipe has its own setting for this, and Combo Damage is just always outlined. outlineAllWindowText = false
 ```

 </details>